 For many people, neck pain is fortunately a temporary condition that disappears with time.
 Others need medical diagnosis and treatment to relieve their symptoms.

 At the Detroit Medical Center (DMC), we understand the burden of living with neck pain and stiffness.
 Together, we'll work to find the source of your pain and put you on the road to neck pain relief.
-Our DMC spine specialists are located on our main campus in Detroit and at DMC Huron Valley-Sinai Hospital in Commerce Township.
+Our orthopedic surgeons who specialize in spine conditions are located on our main campus in Detroit and at DMC Huron Valley-Sinai Hospital in Commerce Township.

 The DMC's Spine Center team includes:

 - Physical therapists

 The team works together to design a comprehensive treatment plan tailored for neck pain relief, with a focus on exploring all your nonsurgical options first.
 You'll have access to some of the latest technologies, including minimally invasive procedures that may result in quicker recoveries.